sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-These are the CIDRs for the public subnets, where the public load balancers and the VPN servers will be created
+The network CIDRs for the public subnets, where the public load balancers and the VPN servers will be created

 ### Constraints